 Get borates in their finest form!

-When it comes to particulate materials, particle size affects end-product quality and properties.
-U.S. Borax offers many of its products in powder grade.
+For many applications, particle size matters.
+U.S. Borax offers many of our products in powder grades.
 Our borate powders are produced using one of the following methods:

 Agriculture

-The higher solubility and better dispersion of borate powders is a key benefit in boron containing fertilizers.
+Borate powders work well in agriculture due to smaller particle size, high solubility, and better dispersion of boron content.
 Borate powders such as Anhybor® Fine have the ability to adhere to the surface of other fertilizers (eg, NPK blends) once mixed with it—providing a boron coating with the aid of a binder.

 Grease lubricant and lubricating oil formulations

-Borate powders are used for their higher dispersibility and surface area.
 When dispersed in a very finely divided state, potassium borates improve the load-carrying, anti-corrosion, and anti-wear properties of industrial and automotive gear lubricants.
 Under extreme conditions, potassium pentaborate and potassium tetraborate interact with metal load-bearing surfaces to form a film of extraordinary resilience.
-This tenacious film provides outstanding load-carrying capacity and wear protection, making the product an ideal fit in automotive lubricants.
-Optibor® TP (technical powder) and boric oxide 200 mesh are also among borate powders used for automotive lubricating oils due to the requirement of having smaller particles and higher surface area for better lubrication.
+Optibor TP and boric oxide 200 mesh can also be used for automotive lubricating oils due to the requirement of having smaller particles and higher surface area for better lubrication.

 Metalworking fluids

-Optibor TP or Optibor TP EF (extra fine) with finer granulometry provide better dispersion in the formulation, and higher surface area for lubrication effect.
+Optibor TP and Optibor TP EF (extra fine for finer granulometry) provide better dispersion in the formulation, and higher surface area for lubrication effect.

 Oil recovery fluids